 6. Take a Bike Ride Around Town

 Take a bike ride around town because you never know what you will see or who you will meet.
-During our bike ride, Ben and I got to know the area more and met some interesting locals.
+During our bike ride, we got to know the area more and met some interesting people.
 We also found some really nice murals, and artwork along the streets.
 If you want a specific street to walk, or bike along I would recommend Detroit Ave.
 It’s one of Cleveland’s longest and most popular street and goes through many different parts of Cleveland.